davidfrank96/local-man-platform-app/docs/vendor-cards.md

 ### Placement

-- mobile: directly below the map
+- mobile: directly below the map inside the Map tab
 - web: in the right column under the map

 ### Current content